quchen/quchen.github.io/README.md

 I find the idea of failing fast and hard behind **Erlang/Elixir** very interesting, and would like to learn more about it.

-I think **Rust** is an upgrade to the mess that **C++** is, but unfortunately its type system is a huge price to pay.
+I think **Rust** is an upgrade to the mess that **C++** is (the latter I’ve also used a lot), but unfortunately its type system is a huge price to pay.
 Syntax-wise it’s atrocious, but I’ve gotten used to C++ at one point, so I’m sure I’d be able to get used to Rust as well.
 It does combine many compelling features, so I’ve given it a couple of (superficial) shots already.

 I don’t really have an opinion about **Javascript**; given the original design goals, it’s a remarkably good language.
 The idea behind Node.js’ asynchronicity using callbacks (on the program level) is completely idiotic.
 The syntax is average (i.e. bad), but I found Coffeescript to be a very much readable dialect, although it hinders debugging a great amount.

+**Mathematica** is an amazing tool for data science (and a terrible programming language).
+It’s really a shame it’s closed source and proprietary, but it would probably be unsustainable as a community-driven effort, considering the crazy amount of time that goes into aggregating its vast and pretty coherent API and data sources.
+I’ve been one of the people who bootstrapped [mathematica.stackexchange.org][mathematica.stackexchange] during my studies, back then (and until this day) the best help resource for the program.

 ### Computer science